New Orleans King Cake

 Try your hand at the ubiquitous pre-Lenten sweet

-In every office break room in New Orleans from Epiphany (January 6) to Fat Tuesday at the end of February, there’s a half-eaten king cake: a
+In every office break room in New Orleans from Epiphany (January 6) to Fat Tuesday (late February/early March), there’s a half-eaten king cake: a

 gaudy-looking coffee-cake-type ring covered in purple, green, and gold sprinkles, the official colors of Mardi Gras.
 Somewhere inside, there’s a little plastic baby, and whoever gets the slice that contains it has to bring in the next cake or throw the next king cake party.

 “People act like it’s an honor to be crowned king for the day and get to throw the next party, but that’s bullshit,” says Poppy Tooker, head of New Orleans’s chapter of Slow Food.
 “I have met people who own up to swallowing the damn thing so they don’t have to buy the cake!”

 And it’s not just at offices.
 You’ll see king cakes at schools, people’s houses, stacked to the rafters in grocery stores, and in the windows of every bakery.
 When the Carnival krewes begin to parade, spectators will be noshing on you know what.

 “I’ve never heard anybody admit to not liking king cake,” says Tooker.
 “Our authenticity as a native New Orleanian would be called into question.”